Can you remember the last time you ate at a restaurant without seeking out reviews or asking for a friend’s recommendation?

 Today, buyers are doing their research before reaching out to a company.
 Instead of paying for an analyst report, they’re doing their own investigating on various review platforms to find the tools that will fit their specific needs.

 Before software reviews, purchases were being made based on sales pitches or analyst reports.
-In fact, showing up as a leader on a well-known analyst’s software report was the gold standard for software companies.
+In fact, showing up as a leader on a well-known analyst’s software report was the gold standard for SaaS companies.
 For many, it still is – and it’s an exciting accolade.
 However, software companies are also embracing the insights and experiences from the ones who know their product best: their customers.